-Note: There is an option named --secure-ftp that is set to true by default.
-If FTPS (FTP over SSL) is not enabled in z/OS FTP service, we recommend using --secure-ftp false.
+Note: The command contains an option named --secure-ftp that is defined as true by default.
+We recommend that you specify this value when FTPS (FTP over SSL) is enabled in the z/OS FTP service.
 FTPS is not equivalent to SFTP (FTP over SSH).